brosser/iDEA-Simulator/README.md

 	- to analyse opportunity for composite instructions.
 * Cycle-accurate simulator is not needed for now.
 If the simulator doesn't fulfill the requirements above, then we will move on to a cycle-accurate one.

-### Sections of the Simulator (May change.
-Not set in stone)
+### Sections of the Simulator
 * Assembler
-	* Pre-processing tasks: Reads the MIPs asm code generated and grabs the necessary values
+	* Pre-processing: Reads and parses the elf32-bigmips code
-	* Analysis: Dependency checks and nop insertions
+	* Analysis: Dependency checks and resolving by nop insertions
-	* Code optimization: Profiler that checks for opportunities for composite instructions
-	* Code generation: Generates the code for simulator, and for IM and DM.
+	* Code generation: Generates the code for simulator (Instruction Memory and Data Memory).
 * Simulator
 	* Accepts the asm code generated and emulates the execution of the code instructions.
 	* Dumps a log file of instruction pipelines.